Encharted Cook

 Substitutions & Variations

-• NUTMEG - ground nutmeg is optional and can be omitted.
+• Omit the Nutmeg.
+Ground nutmeg is optional and can be omitted to save money.

-• USE COLORED DECORATIVE SUGARS - make these sugar cookies festive with colored sugars to match a holiday or celebration.
+• Use Colored Decorative Sugars and Jimmies.
+Make these sugar cookies festive with bright-colored sugars or jimmies to match a holiday or celebration.
 You can use red for Christmas and Valentine's Day, green for St. Patrick's, and celebrate your favorite team with their colors.

 Equipment

-This recipe mixes very easily with the help of a stand mixer.
+This recipe mixes very easily with the help of a stand mixer with a paddle attachment.
 However, if you don't have a stand mixer you can use a hand mixer.

 If you use a hand mixer, mix the dry ingredients into the creamed ingredients by adding ¼ of the dry ingredients at a time until the mixer slows.
 Then mix in the remaining dry ingredients by hand using a wooden spoon.